 Zook’s Produce Picking Pro-Tips

-- BRING CASH. $2/lb for the fruit and the honey is $14/pint jar.
-They provide a plastic bag lined bucket to use while you pick and they take back the bucket at the CASH ONLY checkout and you go home with the bag of berries you picked.
+- BRING CASH or CREDIT CARD. $2/lb for the fruit and the honey is $14/pint jar.
+They provide a plastic bag lined bucket to use while you pick and they take back the bucket at the checkout and you go home with the bag of berries you picked.

 - Kick up your Saturday morning trip to the next level by grabbing breakfast at Beignet Café off Winchester road on the way for coffee and Beignets.
 If you’re thirsty after picking berries grab your Piper & Leaf Tea jars (I always keep mine in insulated lunch bags ready to go in the car at all times) and get a refill at Flint River Coffee also on Winchester road – they even have a drive thru!

-If you can’t make it to Zook’s blueberries can be found at your friendly neighborhood farmer’s market – get some for your summer picnic & smoothies!
+If you can’t make it to Zook’s, blueberries and blackberries can be found at your friendly neighborhood farmer’s market – get some for your summer picnic & smoothies!

 Yummy Blueberry Recipes